GavinMarsh/blog/source/_posts/capital_maintenance.md

 ---
 extends: _layouts.post
 section: content
-title: How to build Capital series - Capital Maintenance
+title: How to Build Capital Part 3 - Capital Maintenance
 date: 2018-02-07
 cover_image: /assets/img/posts/capital_maintenance/feature.png
 description: Does the idea of "investing" make you uneasy?
 Good news.
 It doesn't have to!